Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 I have over 1,000,000 miles banked and I still feel like a rookie!
 Credit card sign-up bonuses are still the best way to get miles.
 If you see an offer that you like, jump on it!
 I still regret not getting an American Express Platinum card for my spouse when there was a 100,000 point bonus.

-This summer I was aggressive and got the Chase Ink Bold card and the Citi American Airlines Executive card for 100,000 miles.
+This summer I was aggressive and got the Chase Ink Bold card and the Citi AAdvantage Executive World Elite Mastercard for 100,000 miles.
 Neither were planned, but I thought they were both a great deal so I just went for them.

 What would your readers be surprised to know about you?